AlenaSv99/Shop-simulator/README.md

 # Shop-simulator
-Mini version of online product shop which include tkinter library and created by users class Мини инструкция: запуск >> ввод пользователя >> вывод интерактивных окон
+Mini version of online grocery store which include tkinter library and user-created classes
+Instruction: launch; user selection of products (by text); 1st window - information about the store, 2nd window - visual information about product name, availability, price, 3rd window -